nrakochy/nrakochy.github.io/linux/_posts/2015-08-03-Linux-To-DOS-CheatSheet.markdown

 Notes:
-    b.
-The more pager can also be used to page through a file one screen at a time.
+* The more pager can also be used to page through a file one screen at a time.

-    c.
-The mv command can both move a file and, if you want to rename a file in the same directory, "move" that file to the same directory with a new name.
+* The mv command can both move a file and, if you want to rename a file in the same directory, "move" that file to the same directory with a new name.

 [Source](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/4/html/Step_by_Step_Guide/ap-doslinux.html)